michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

             let session = NSURLSession.sharedSession()
             let task = session.dataTaskWithURL(NSURL(string:"https://www.google.com")!) { (data, response, error) in

-                dispatch_async(dispatch_get_main_queue(), {
+                // We want to update the observer on the UI thread dispatch_async(dispatch_get_main_queue(), {
                     if let err = error {
-                        observer.onError(err)
+                        // If there's an error, send an Error event and finish the sequence observer.onError(err)
                     } else {
-                        let googleString = NSString(data: data!, encoding: NSASCIIStringEncoding) as String? observer.onNext(googleString!)
+                        let googleString = NSString(data: data!, encoding: NSASCIIStringEncoding) as String?
+                        //Emit the fetched element
+                        observer.onNext(googleString!)
+                        //Complete the sequence
                         observer.onCompleted()
                     }
                 })